mylastore/koa-api/README.md

 # build for production with prettier and babel
 npm run build

-# serve in production using the pm2 ecosystem.json file
+# serve in production using pm2
-npm run production
+npm run live

 # run prettier on the project
 npm run pretty